anevjes/AzureSearch.SharePointOnline/README.md

 **AzureSearch.SharepointOnline.Connector.CustomSkills:**

 Enriches the Azure Search Index with SharePoint metadata.
-This component is invoked as part of the Azure Search indexer custom skill pipeline.
+This component is invoked as part of the Azure Cognitive Search indexer custom skill pipeline.
 You can read more details on the configuration around this compnent in the Getting Started Area.

 ## Current Functionality